timothydereuse/text-alignment-report/README.md

 It's not perfect, but it might be close enough for a sequence alignment approach, at least for some manuscripts.

+[Another model of gothic handwriting that might be usable, though not yet public] (https://read.transkribus.eu/2017/06/09/medieval-handwriting-and-handwritten-text-recognition/)

 #### OCRopus [[Homepage]](https://github.com/tmbdev/ocropy)
 Collection of OCR utilities, usable from command line, based in LSTM.
 Once contained specific support for handwriting / manuscripts, but that functionality has been removed.
 It can still be used for historical manuscripts, with some success: [with lots of careful training, this project managed 9.7% error rates on handwriting similar to that of the Salzinnes manuscript](https://graal.hypotheses.org/786).
 However, the same model did not work well on other manuscripts.